TassianaMilka/Html-and-Css_website/README.md

 2.Writing on the Form.

-# A realização do projeto.   project.
+# The realization of the project.

 1.Done in Sublime Text, very simple, but very good for carrying out a personal project, because I believe that no professional even gets results like the others they use in companies.